anaveroneze/ldms-darshan-analysis/README.md

 ## Darshan-LDMS absolute timestamp

-Run I/O benchmarks with system stressors to show that we can use the system timestamps collected by Darshan-LDMS to diagnose application bottlenecks.
+Explore running I/O benchmarks with system stressors to show that we can use the system timestamps collected by Darshan-LDMS to diagnose application bottlenecks automatically.

 Using stress-ng for stressing the system: https://wiki.ubuntu.com/Kernel/Reference/stress-ng